 Hamsters are nocturnal by nature and sleep during the day.
 Hamsters have unfortunately gained a reputation for biting, but this mostly happens when they are awakened during the day.
 It’s a natural defense to being startled awake.
 Due to their nocturnal nature and tendency to nip, they are not suitable pets for young children, and all children should be supervised by an adult when handling.
 As hamsters are “night owls,” be prepared for nightly routines of digging, scratching, and wheel-running.

-Common signs that something may be wrong with your hamster include dull-looking eyes, matted fur, weight loss, shaking, diarrhea or runny nose.
+Common signs that something may be wrong with your hamster include dull-looking eyes, matted fur, weight loss, shaking, diarrhea, or runny nose.
 Hamsters also seem susceptible to respiratory problems, and can even catch a cold or pneumonia from humans.
 Avoid handling your hamster when you’re sick.
-If you notice any symptoms of illness, contact your veterinarian promptly.
+If you notice any symptoms of illness, contact your veterinarian right away.

 Most hamsters do well on a combination of rodent chow (rat blocks) and hamster pellet/seed mix.
 Look for a seed mix made up of pellets, grains, seeds, and dried vegetables.

 Clean, fresh water should be available at all times.
-Use an inverted bottle with a drinking tube that can be attached to the cage.
-Change the water daily.
+Use an inverted bottle with a drinking tube that can be attached to the cage and change the water daily.

 Hamsters will stuff their face (literally) with food and then empty out whatever is in the pouch for some late-night snacking.
 When cleaning the cage, it’s not uncommon to find hidden stashes of food in the corners.